Finn Film

 Finn Film is a Finnish motion picture corporation.
-It was originally established in 1921, but made only one movie before finishing business in 1922.
+It was established in 1921 but made only one movie before finishing business in 1922.
 It was re-established in 2001.

 Original corporation

-The original Finn Film was founded in 1921 in Oulu, Finland, by playwright Teuvo Pakkala, Dr. Toivo T. Kaila and M.Sc.
+The original Finn Film was founded in 1921 in Oulu, Finland, by playwright Teuvo Pakkala, Dr. Toivo T. Kaila, and M.Sc.
 G.H.
 Michelson.

 Finn Film produced its first and only movie, Sotapolulla, in 1921.
-It was shown ín movie theaters starting on 30 January 1922 (release date: 20 January 1922).
+It was shown in movie theaters starting on 30 January 1922 (release date: 20 January 1922).
 The screenplay for the film was written by Teuvo Pakkala.
 The film - 65 minutes in length (1500 meters) - was also directed by Teuvo Pakkala.
-The actors in the film included:
+The actors in the films included: